define-private-public/PSRayTracing/README.rst

 from a bunch of ``if`` s, ``swap()`` s, and value comparisons computed sequentially, to a very parallelizable batch of ``min()`` s and ``max()`` es.

 I would like to make a note about branch prediction.
-I’m not sure if I was able to successfully exploit it in my implementation (see my ``ray_color()`` function).
+I'm not sure if I was able to successfully exploit it in my implementation (see my ``ray_color()`` function).
 If you have the time, reading this `Stack Overflow post <https://stackoverflow.com/questions/11227809/why-is-processing-a-sorted-array-faster-than-processing-an-unsorted-array>`_
-It provides some great insight into what’s going on at the CPU level to make your code faster.
+It provides some great insight into what's going on at the CPU level to make your code faster.

 The people who write compilers and create CPUs are the smartest in the world.
 The best we can do is write our programs to utilize their genius.